Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Inventory Models

-Leveraging the KŁ condition, we establish the global convergence of stochastic policy gradient methods by Lemma~\ref{lemma: PGD KL}.
-The sample complexity required for achieving an $\epsilon$-optimal state-dependent base-stock policy is $\tilde{\co} \bigl( \epsilon^{-1} \text{poly}(T) \bigr)$.
-This is the first sample complexity result for the multi-period inventory system with Markov-modulated demands in the literature.
+Leveraging the P{\L}K condition, we establish the global convergence of stochastic policy gradient methods by Lemma~\ref{lemma: PGD KL}.
+The sample complexity required for achieving an $\epsilon$-optimal state-dependent base-stock policy is $\tilde{\co} \left( \epsilon^{-1} \text{poly}(T) \right)$.
+This is the first sample complexity result for the multi-period inventory system with Markov-modulated demand in the literature.
 As a byproduct, we improve the sample complexity for stochastic gradient methods to solve the inventory system with independent demands, which is a special case with no exogenous Markov chain ($|\ci| = 1$).
 Our sample complexity admits a polynomial dependence on the time horizon, representing a significant improvement compared to the exponential dependence in \citet{huh2014online} for a biased stochastic gradient method.
-We remark that \citet{huh2014online} assumes the convexity of cost-go-functions, whereas Theorem~\ref{theorem: main result} assumes the KŁ Condition of expected optimal Q-value functions (which is a generalization of strong convexity).
+We remark that \citet{huh2014online} assumes the convexity of cost-go-functions, whereas Theorem~\ref{theorem: main result} assumes the P{\L}K Condition of expected optimal Q-value functions (which is a relaxation of strong convexity).
 While the analysis in \citet{huh2014online} can be extended to the case with strongly convex cost-to-go functions, it remains unclear whether the exponential dependence on $T$ can be improved.